fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 #### In Future Patches:

 - Add sMDiN analysis to notebooks.
-- Add XGBoost analysis.
-- Add customization of fonts in figures.
 - Grant possiblity of extracting more dataframes.
-- (Long term) provide graphical user interface as notebook alternative.
+- Add Formula Assignment to software.
+- Add Kruskal-Wallis and ANOVA analysis to Univariate Analysis section.

 # Graphical Interface Version Patch Notes